ktor-doc-jp/ktor-doc-jp/servers/0intro.md

 So stopping application doesn't always mean that the server is stopping: for example, it could be reloaded while the server keeps running.

-Application modules are started when an application is started one by one, and every module can configure an instance of the application.
+Application modules are started one by one when an application is started, and every module can configure an instance of the application.
 An application instance is configured by installing _features_ and intercepting _pipelines_.

 See [lifecycle](/servers/lifecycle.html) for more details.